geoffrey-pascal/smeeclient-nodejs/README.md

 Usage two environment variable:

-- SMESOURCE: URL of the Smee channel
+- SMEESOURCE: URL of the Smee channel
 - HTTPTARGET: URL of the local target

 Disable TLS verification